NavyasriBethapudi/SQL-Project/README.md

    This Project shows data of how many people has been infected, Died and got Vaccinated as of Current Month i.e., March 2023.

+   I have formatted the some of the data via Excels and splitted into two excels.
+   1. COVIDDEATHS.xlsx -> Contains Covid Cases & Covid Deaths Data.
+   2. COVIDVACCINATIONS.xlsx -> Contains Covid Vaccinations Data.

    Dataset ref link -> https://ourworldindata.org/covid-deaths